se-edu/se-book/oopDesign/associations/navigability/q-tick-navigability.md

 (a)

-Explanation: The diagram indicates that `Unit` item should know about the `Item` object.
+Explanation: The diagram indicates that `Unit` object should know about the `Item` object.
 In the implementation, the `Unit` object will hold a `Unit` object in one of its variables.

 </div>
 </question>